robertblackwell/pico-microros/readme.md

 but will be downloaded and built in what follows.

 If you look on the internet you will find that we can acquire the agent with a `docker` image or on Ubuntu by using `snapd`.
-Below is a brief outline of those mechanisms and a reference for each.
+Father below is a brief outline of those mechanisms and a reference for each.

 However for this demonstration we are going to setup and run the agent without either of those tools